 Riverview Deli & Cafe 262 Yarra Street (Main Road) Warrandyte.

-So many dining options in Warrandyte!
+So many options for dog friendly cafe’s in Warrandyte!
 The Riverview offers coffee/drinks and a range of quality lunches and salads through until 4 pm daily.
 Dogs always welcome at the outside tables.

 Open: Seven days, til 4 pm.